sigoden/xf/README.md

 Task automatically inserts a built-in rule at the end

 ```
-Taskfile:$file $@
+Xfile:$file $@
 ```

 execute `xf foo`

-Look for a Taskfile in the current directory, and if found, execute `bash Somefile foo` .
+Look for a Xfile in the current directory, and if found, execute `bash Xfile foo` .

 If not found, continue to look for the Makefile in the current directory, if found, execute `make foo`.

-If not found, continue to look for Taskfile in the current directory, if found, execute `Taskfile foo`.
+If not found, continue to look for Xfile in the current directory, if found, execute `Xfile foo`.

 If not found, enter the upper directory to continue this process.